 Venues are used for this methodology and a fieldwork team is present to recruit (where required) and interview the target audience.
 The benefits of CLT’s is that any product can be measured/assessed and controlled, so ‘identical’ comparisons can be made.
 This is in complete contrast to another often used project testing approach which takes place in a natural environment – HUT (Home User Tests) – keep a look out for this featuring in our ‘H’ section.

 Face Facts support all aspects of market research fieldwork from concept to execution, always taking projects to the next level whilst delivering exceptional customer service.

-Face Facts loves getting research done but more importantly we want to make a positive difference to client’s projects.
+Face Facts loves getting research done but more importantly we want to make a positive difference to clients’ projects and we take great delight in receiving an abundance of client feedback.
 Adding value and experience along the full project journey with proactive client support is key.
 Click here to see some of the comments from our clients.

 Qualitative recruitment involves in-depth interviewing of relatively small numbers of respondents.
 These can take the form of groups, depths, triads, communities, accompanied shopping trips and can be conducted online or face-to-face.

 Quantitative interviewing involves talking to a larger base of respondents either face-to-face or online.
 Face-to-face approaches include: street interviewing, exit or entrance interviews, point of sale, end of aisle, central location, in-home product testing.
 Online quantitative studies can be conducted using specialist panels customer lists.

 At Face Facts, we have an experienced in-house data team.

 We script surveys and produce data outputs as our clients require, or sometimes just conduct the fieldwork and supply raw data outputs – we are flexible and can shape to fit your needs.